February 12, 2009 Campus NewsletterPage address: https://www.mnsu.edu/media/newsletter/2009-02-12/

 Applicants must be Minnesota State Mankato students, faculty or staff.
 Current members of the President's Commission on Diversity are not eligible.

 More information is available online.
-Applications can be submitted to the Affirmative Action Office, Armstrong 112.
-Electronic applications are preferred and can be emailed to Melissa Van Winkle (Affirmative Action).
+Applications can be submitted to the Equal Opportunity & Title IX Office, Armstrong 112.
+Electronic applications are preferred and can be emailed to Melissa Van Winkle (Equal Opportunity & Title IX).

 Work by New York artist R. Justin Stewart will be exhibited in Conkling Gallery Monday, Feb.
 16, through Friday, March 6.
 Stewart also will teach and conduct workshops on campus the preceding week.